thaddavis/kmeleon-agent-api/READMEs/alembic/README.md

 uv run alembic init alembic
 ```

-Then tweaked the `alembic/env.py` file to pull the DB_URI from the .env file
+Then tweaked the `alembic/env.py` file to pull the POSTGRES_URL from the .env file

 ## FYI